postmanlabs/labs-docs/v6/postman/collection_runs/starting_a_collection_run.md

 You can use scripts to build integration test suites, pass data between API requests, and build workflows that mirror your actual use case of APIs.

-## Customising requests in collection runner
+## Customizing requests in collection runner

 The collection runner allows for customising the execution of requests in the following ways: